nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * has difficulties tracking peers met over the course of study
 * has a need to manage a significant number of contacts
 * wants to find project partners of similar background
-* prefers a full desktop application over other data management
+* prefers a full desktop application over other data management tools
 * able to type fast
 * comfortable with CLI (command-line interface)